skrey/yellow-extensions/features/help/security-configuration.md

 ## Safe mode

 If you want to protect your website from nuisance in the web browser, then restrict [Markdown](markdown-cheat-sheet).
-Open file `system/settings/system.ini` and change `SafeMode: 1`.
+Open file `system/settings/system.ini` and change `CoreSafeMode: 1`.
 Users are allowed to use Markdown, but cannot use HTML, JavaScript and other features.

 ## Login restriction